+Everyone is aware of Google, Facebook, and other social media tracking your actions on their sites.
+But the real revelations about wide-ranging consumer profiling surfaced when Facebook was revealed to be combining its social information with users more detailed private consumer data held at large data brokers.
+What are large consumer data brokers?
 Let’s use a specific example.
 Why not take 5 minutes and see what your own profile looks like?
 Acxiom is one of the premier (but not the only) vendors of consumer Profile Data.
-To quench public concerns, they have established a program to allow you to see some of what they know about you.
+To address some public concerns, they have established a program to allow you to see some of what they know about you.
 Just follow this link, register, and log in.
-(Wait - don't use your own email!
-Get NADA) In a few minutes you’ll be able to get a glimpse of the sort of information that is being traded about you right now.
-If you are (understandably) nervous about the information you have to give to see your profile, here is someone else's experience.
+In a few minutes you’ll be able to get a glimpse of the sort of information that is being traded about you right now.
+If you are (understandably) nervous about the information you have to give to see your profile, here is someone else’s experience.

 Outside of your IP Address, the only source of information about you is… well, you!
 What happens over time is that your IP Address is recorded as a series of location points.
-That information is combined with your login information - usually your email and first and last name and a password.
-Then your interests are accumulated based on what videos you watch, pages you access (items you <heart> or <like>), and anything else you volunteer - like your birthday or your phone number (“for security purposes”, as if that keeps sites from getting hacked).
-Then all of that information is packaged, repurposed, and sold to the highest bidder and maybe even combined with what you saw above from Acxiom.
-Now that you’ve seen a glimpse of what one profiling source looks like, take a look at how various sources link together when using the Internet.
-This is just a snapshot (Nov 2017 - Feb 2018) from one of the test laptops sitting around my workspace using the Mozilla Lightbeam plugin: 1,228 Third Party sites and linkages.
+IP Address information is combined with login information – usually email, first and last name, and a password.
+Then your interests are accumulated based on what videos you watch, pages you access (items you <heart> or <like>), items you purchase, and anything else you volunteer – like your birthday or your phone number.
+(Don’t be naive, not long ago Facebook was caught using “recovery phone numbers” for more private data mining.)
+Private information is packaged, repurposed, and sold to the highest bidder.
+Remember, many sites are sharing your personal profile from Google Adwords, Facebook Pixel, and other similar tools to create a wide-ranging picture of your private information.
+Below is a snapshot of these linkages (Nov 2017 – Feb 2018) using the Mozilla Lightbeam plugin: 1,228 Third Party sites and linkages!